KhuramMurad/nodejs-webapp/README.md

-# Node.js WebApp - Asalam-o-Alykum!!!
+# Node.js WebApp - that displayes "Asalam-o-Alykum!!!" on the web page.

 This is a simple Node.js web application that displays "Asalam-o-Alykum!!!" when accessed at `http://localhost:8000`.
 The application is containerized using Docker and can be easily run inside a Docker container.